Dice

 ★ "Ain’t much count" comes from an older English sense of "account" meaning "value."
 Appalachia and the South dropped the "ac-," leaving "count."
 It’s a classic mountain expression for calling something or someone no good. ★

-Documented in the Dictionary of American Regional English as chiefly South Midland and Appalachian.
-Dates back at least to the 19th century.
-Reflects older British and American English usage ("of no account" = "worthless").
+Chiefly South Midland and Appalachian, this term dates back at least to the 19th century and reflects older British and American English usage ("of no account" meaning "worthless").

 Still heard today in Appalachian and Southern rural talk.
 Outside the region it may be unknown or confused with "ain’t much account."